Da-Fecto/ProcessPageListerUrls/README.md

 This module is intended to be used as helper module within your own modules.
 The module allows you to create “runtime” bookmarks for ListerPages.

-The **url()** method wil build an URL and wil redirect you to a specific ListerPage with predefined selector, column and sort settings.
+The **url()** method will build an URL and will redirect you to a specific List Page with predefined select, column and sort settings.

 The url method has 5 parameters: